vijaysk17/Mean_Anomaly_Method-/README.md

 It uses the Newton Raphson method to iteratively solve for the eccentric anomaly at another epoch.

-The code is in the form of an a Python Notebook, and hence the equations used have been explained then and there.
+The code is in the form of Python Notebooks, and hence the equations used have been explained then and there.

 Assumptions: